 There are several things you've mentioned in your preparation process that I would like to emphasize for the benefit of others.

 First is your attitude.
-Consulting is definitely not the end all / be all.
+Consulting is definitely not the end-all, be-all.
 I know that I emphasize the importance of case interview preparation and practice.
 And through my own stories, you might pick up on the fact that I was pretty committed to working hard to get my offers.

-But, it has occurred to me that some might misinterpret that work ethic as more than it is.
+It has occurred to me that some might misinterpret that work ethic as more than it is.

-In particular, during the interview process I never spent much time thinking about "what if" I don't get a job or this particular job.
+In particular, during the interview process, I never spent much time thinking about "what if" I don't get a job or this particular job.

 Friends of mine were really hit pretty hard by the pressure of it all (with all the pressure self-imposed) and it did negatively impact their interview performance.

-So I really do believe the right attitude is to do everything in your power to prepare, and then allow whatever is meant to happen, to happen.
+So, I really do believe the right attitude is to do everything in your power to prepare, and then allow whatever is meant to happen, to happen.

 If you don't get any offers and you did everything possible to prepare, but it just wasn't good enough -- then consider the conclusion that you are not a good fit for consulting (and the flip side is you are probably a great fit for something else).

-Also the more relaxed attitude allows you to perform at your best.
+Also, the more relaxed attitude allows you to perform at your best.